projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 *	Create a cron task to import users periodically
 *	Edit the metadata (you will be able to edit the metadata imported using metakeys directly in the profile of each user)
 *	Extend the plugin using the hooks we provide
+*   Compatible with WPML [read the documentation](https://wpml.org/documentation/plugins-compatibility/import-users-from-csv-with-meta-and-wpml/) to see how you can translate the front-end import and export users page and send translated email notifications to users

 Moreover this plugin is compatible with many other plugins to be able to import and include them data, subscriptions, memberships, etc. Take a look: